binssente-crypto/PAYROLL-DOCUMENTATION/README.md

 - **Registry Pagination**: The Employees registry paginates at 20 records per page for cleaner browsing and faster scanning.
 - **DOLE-Compliant Separation & Archival**:
   - **Final Pay Automation**: Admins select a future payroll period for final pay.
 The engine automatically excludes the employee from all periods *except* the designated one.
-  - **Leave Conversion**: Unused leave credits (SIL/VL) can be converted to cash and bundled into the final pay.
+  - **Leave Conversion**: Unused leave credits (SIL/VL) are automatically computed by the **Leave Engine** based on persistent balances and daily rates, ensuring DOLE-compliant final pay with zero manual entry required.
   - **Study Break Logic**: Direct toggle to exclude employees from payroll for study leaves without formally separating them.
   - **Immutable Registry**: Archived employees are moved to a separate vault where their records and payroll history become read-only and immutable.
 - **Delete Loading Guards**: Both single-row and bulk delete actions display loading spinners and disable all delete controls while the API call is in flight, preventing duplicate deletion requests from repeated clicks.